 • Step 7: Visa Decision

-If approved, you will receive a visa grant letter, allowing you to enter Australia with a provisional visa.
+If your visa is granted, you will receive a visa grant letter, allowing you to enter Australia with a partner (provisional) visa.

 The current application fee is around AUD 8,850.